What is Osteoarthritis?

 - Physical therapy, weight loss and exercise programs to reduce excess weight on the joints, and to improve joint flexibility

-- Accommodations like special grips or bathtub handles to lessen pain and stress on the joints
+- Accommodations like special grips or bathtub handle to lessen pain and stress on the joints

 - Joint injections of steroids or hyaluronic acid